jorvis/biocode/README.md

 Contributing
 ============

-If you'd like to contribute code to this collection have a look at the RequirementsAndConventionGuide.md and then submit a pull request once your code is ready.
+If you'd like to contribute code to this collection have a look at the [Requirements And Convention Guide](https://github.com/jorvis/biocode/blob/master/RequirementsAndConventionGuide.md) and then submit a pull request once your code is ready.
 We'll check your script and pull it into the production directories.
 If you're not that confident yet we'll happily pull in your sandbox directory if you'd like to add your code to the